aprajnaparamita/gofundme/README.md

 # Gofundme

-A library to scrape GoFundMe.com donation campaigns (called Projects).
+THE #1 Ruby library to scrape GoFundMe.com donation campaigns (called Projects by this library).
 GoFundMe does not have a publicly available API to query about donation lists, so this library scrapes information from GoFundMe's own mvc.php API using rest_client.
 This library is liable to break if GFM changes their API consumption endpoints

 This Library is not associated to GoFundMe, Inc. in any way, shape, or form.

 This description lifted from [the excellent Node.js library by 0nix.][https://github.com/0nix/gofundme].
 Although the code is completely unrelated.

-For a larger scale spider check out this [Ruby and Javascript scraper with MongoDB back-end][https://github.com/asanteb/gofundme-scraper]
+For a larger scale spider with Proxy support check this [Ruby and Javascript scraper with MongoDB back-end][https://github.com/asanteb/gofundme-scraper]

 ## Installation